The Foundry

 Direct Mode

-The recommended default.
-Electron runs the Next.js backend using its own bundled Node.js—no user-installed runtime required.
+The recommended default for the desktop app.
+The shell runs the Next.js backend using its own bundled Node.js—no user-installed runtime required.
 Fastest startup, simplest experience.
 Ideal for conversation, companionship, creative writing, and any use case that does not involve giving an LLM a terminal.

 Docker Mode